thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_A.md

   represent instances of Divine Justice, sometimes mediated by the actual angels.
 This is the primary idea pulled from that source.
-I am going to be inconsistent in my language about this, because it is (and always has been) unclear to the nephilim how much is something *they* did wrong (and was thus avoidable), how much is something *God* caused to happen to them, and how much is something that an angel, acting within the scope and authority granted that angel by God, has caused of its own initiative.
+I am going to be inconsistent in my language about this, because it is (and always has been) unclear to both the nephilim and the clergy how much is something *the nephilim* did wrong (and was thus avoidable), how much is something *God* caused to happen to them, and how much is something that an angel, acting within the scope and authority granted that angel by God, has caused of its own initiative.
+To my mind, because I am also pulling from _Many Waters_ things in this third category are never *wrong* but might not represent the *best possible* action in a given situation.

 #### Some Notable Differences from the actual Harry Potter universe